‘Fifty Shades Of Grey: The Musical’? Could This Soon Be The New Bachelorette Party Trend?

 — Purple Seven (@PurpleSevenUK) January 16, 2017

-According to The Sun, Fifty Shades of Grey author E.L.
-James has vaguely admitted that there has been some talk about a musical based on her S&M books, yet, did not reveal any possible names of people that she may be negotiating with, nor any other details.
+According to the Sun, Fifty Shades of Grey author E.L.
+James has vaguely admitted that there has been some talk about a musical based on her S&M books, yet she did not reveal any possible names of people that she may be negotiating with, nor any other details.

 “Someone has asked me about that.”

-Remaining coy, the bestselling author did not play her hand as to whether or not this West End musical is a go.
+Remaining coy, the bestselling author did not play her hand as to whether this West End musical is moving forward.

 “Who knows?
 Never say never.”

-A theatre insider told the paper that Fifty Shades of Grey would attract a massive amount of theatre goers, causing instant ticket sellouts and presumably, big profits.
+A theatre insider told the paper that Fifty Shades of Grey would attract a massive amount of theatre goers, causing instant ticket sellouts and, presumably, big profits.

 “There has been massive hype around the books and producers know that the stage adaptation will sell out in minutes.”

-The obviously British source also pointed out how a Fifty Shades Of Grey: The Musical would attract “hen parties,” what is what the British call bachelorette parties, as well as curiosity seekers.
-While this does not promise to solve all of the British problems with their economy due to the Brexit, it does promise to attract tourists, not unlike the flurry of out of town visitors that have flocked to Hamilton in New York City.
+The British source also pointed out how Fifty Shades Of Grey: The Musical would attract “hen parties,” what is what the British call bachelorette parties, as well as curiosity seekers.
+It could also attract quite a few tourists, not unlike the flurry of out of town visitors that have flocked to Hamilton in New York City.

 “It could be the sort of thing that hen parties will flock to with all the steamy scenes and tourists will love it too.”

 It sounds like the London is not the only city that this musical would be performed in.
-The paper also mentions Broadway as also possibly producing Fifty Shades of Grey: The Musical as well.
+The paper also mentions Broadway as possibly producing Fifty Shades of Grey: The Musical.
 There is no mention of Las Vegas, which would be a natural city to host such a musical.
-This is the mecca for bachelorette parties and every performance would definitely be a sell out months in advance.
+This is the mecca for bachelorette parties, and every performance would likely be a sell-out months in advance.

 "Dakota is young and has a vulnerability that is incredible, but it is also very strong"- Jamie ❤️ pic.twitter.com/fTSzlBBtyp